Matilop15/Curso_practico_JAVASCRIPT/README.md

 # JavaScript_Practical_Course

-Getting starting with JavaScript :D
+Getting starting with JavaScript

+## Taller 1

+- Create a calculator for area, perimeter,